How to Remove an FTB Tax Lien in California (Orange County Guide)

 Frequently Asked Questions

-An FTB tax lien is a legal claim filed by the state of California against your assets due to unpaid taxes.
-It affects your property, credit, and ability to borrow.
+An FTB tax lien is a public record showing that the California Franchise Tax Board has a legal claim against your property due to unpaid taxes.
+It can affect your credit, ability to sell property, and overall financial standing.

-• Can I remove an FTB lien without paying in full?
+Are there ways to remove a lien without paying in full?

 Marc The CPA's Tax Blog